 Everyone has different goals.
-Some people want to gain ten pounds, others want to lose the same.
-Some people want (or need) to make more money, others just want to get away from their high-paying careers and spend some time with their kids.
+Some people want (or need) to make more money, others want to get away from their high-paying careers and spend some time with their kids.

-No two life situations are the same—and that goes for freelancers who are thinking about their career goals for 2017 as well.
-Perhaps you need to find a way to pick up more and better clients, increase your income, or learn to focus better and increase your efficiency.
+No two life situations are the same—and the same goes for freelancers who are thinking about their career goals.
+Perhaps you need to find a way to pick up more and better clients or increase your income, or maybe you’re looking to learn to focus better and increase your efficiency.

 Maybe it’s just as simple as setting the goal of waking up earlier and getting more done in those quiet morning hours.

-It’s impossible to set goals if you don’t know what you really want, right?
+It’s impossible to set goals if you don’t know what you really want.

-These answers may, at first, seem obvious: Maybe you want to make enough money to pay off your student loans, but at what cost to your work/life balance?
-Are you willing to work 18 hours a day (we hope not) every day to achieve that goal as soon as possible?
-Maybe, after you take a few minutes to think about a goal like this, you realize that your true goal is to work toward paying off your student loans while also taking ample time to enjoy yourself.
+The answer to what you want may, at first, seem obvious: Maybe you want to make enough money to pay off your student loans, for example.
+But what cost are you willing to pay?
+Are you happy to work 12 hours every day to achieve that goal as soon as possible?

-Only you can know what you really want—but only if you actually take the time to explore your perspectives.
+Only you can know what you really want—and only if you actually take the time to explore your perspectives.

 “When setting goals, people often shoot for the moon and then become discouraged,” he said.
 “I want to lose 30 lbs this year.
 That’s intimidating, so I’ve made my resolution to lose 10 lbs three times.
 The same works in your business.
 I want to earn an extra $50K this year, so my goal is to sell an extra $920 per week.”

-Once the goals are set, Elster emphasized that maintaining momentum and having people hold you accountable are also important.
+Once your goals are set, Kurt Elster emphasizes that maintaining momentum and having people hold you accountable are also important.

 “Make your goal part of your daily routine and don’t break it,” he said.
 “Many people are too hard on themselves, no need to punish yourself.
 If you miss a goal, don’t wait until tomorrow to get back on track.
 Start that second.”